Infinite-Nomic/Infinite-Nomic/round6/rules.md

 # 2. On Proposals and Turn Order
 A proposal is a document designated as such by the rules.
 Each *proposal* has an ID number, a title, and a body (a string of text).
-If a rule ever lacks a title or has an empty title, it may be assigned a title at any time.
+If a rule ever lacks a title or has an empty title, a moderator may assign a title to it at any time.

 When a proposal is adopted, it takes effect and any actions described in its body are carried out, except as explicitly prohibited by a rule.
 A proposal cannot take effect if it has not been adopted in accordance with the rules.